In recent years, some researchers have proposed the name ‘type 3 diabetes’ for Alzheimer’s disease.

 In fact, a study analyzing consumer purchases shows that 77% of all grocery purchases are either moderately (16%) or highly (61%) processed (8).

-These foodstuffs contain significant amounts of sugar and refined carbohydrates, leading to large spikes in blood sugar and insulin levels.
+These foodstuffs contain significant amounts of calories, sugar, and refined carbohydrates, and eating them constantly can result in prolonged high blood-glucose and insulin levels.

-Over time, this can lead to worsening insulin resistance and eventually, metabolic disease (9).
+Over time, this can potentially lead to worsening insulin resistance and eventually, metabolic disease (9).

 Recent Research Findings

-- An excessive amount of carbohydrate–especially fructose–and a deficiency of fat and dietary cholesterol may lead to Alzheimer’s disease (11).
+- Some researchers have proposed that an excessive amount of carbohydrate–especially fructose–and a deficiency of fat and dietary cholesterol may potentially lead to Alzheimer’s disease (11).

-- Alzheimer’s disease has a high prevalence in Western society due to incorrect diet and poor lifestyle (12).
+- Researchers at the Department of Biopathology and Medical and Forensic Biotechnologies outline their belief that Alzheimer’s disease has a high prevalence in Western society due to incorrect diet and poor lifestyle (12).

-- Strong evidence suggests that brain insulin resistance is a major contributor to Alzheimer’s.
+- Suzanne M. de la Monte, a researcher at the Department of Medicine, Pathology, Neurology, and Neurosurgery at Rhode Island Hospital and the Warren Alpert Medical School of Brown University recently published a paper reviewing the evidence.
+According to the researcher, there is “growing evidence” that suggests brain insulin resistance is a major contributor to Alzheimer’s.
 Particularly, abnormalities in biochemical, molecular, and signal transduction are almost the same as those seen in type 2 diabetes (13).

-- Alzheimer’s patients show “cerebral glucose hypometabolism”; this means that patients have an abnormally slow rate of utilizing glucose in their brain, possibly due to impaired insulin signaling (14).
+- Research coming out of the Department of Neurology at Zhongshan Hospital University demonstrated that Alzheimer’s patients show “cerebral glucose hypometabolism”.
+In other words, this means that patients have an abnormally slow rate of utilizing glucose in their brain, possibly due to impaired insulin signaling (14).

-- Declines in the cerebral (brain) metabolic rate of glucose can begin in those with genetic risk for Alzheimer’s as young as their thirties.
+- A recent paper published in the Journal of Insulin Resistance by Amy Berger discussed how declines in the cerebral (brain) metabolic rate of glucose can begin in those with genetic risk for Alzheimer’s as young as their thirties.
 And impaired cell responses to insulin may be behind these declines (15).

-- Even in the early stages of Alzheimer’s, cerebral glucose utilization is reduced by up to 45% (16).
+- Researchers have demonstrated that, even in the early stages of Alzheimer’s, cerebral glucose utilization is reduced by up to 45% (16).

 As the brain becomes resistant to the effects of insulin, it can no longer efficiently utilize glucose.